DZurawski/CS-410-Project/README.md

 - Loads the training file, trains a spacy model and provides email scoring capability It contains the following functions:
 - clean function: cleans the input document and prepares it for text mining (removes stop word & white space, changes to lowercase, etc.)
-- score function: provides a similarity score (float: 0 (imp) - 1 (unimp)) for input email based on cosine similarity with the trained data set
+- score function: provides a similarity score (float: 0 (imp) - 1 (un-imp)) for input email based on cosine similarity with the trained data set
-- is_important function: provides boolean value of classification on whether the input email is important or not based on the similarity score (true means important)
+- is_important function: provides a Boolean value of classification on whether the input email is important or not based on the similarity score (true means important)

 **summarizer.py**
 - clean function: cleans the input document and prepares it for text mining (removes stop word & white space, changes to lowercase, etc.)